moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/JTBD_Topics_&_Definitions.md

 Products go through several stages after being purchased.
 After buying a product, it must be received, installed, and set up.
 Users must learn how to use it, and they might also need to transport, clean, store, maintain, upgrade, repair, and eventually dispose of it.
 While people don't buy products to configure or maintain them, making these tasks easier can make a product more attractive.

 These tasks are called Consumption Jobs.
-Each job has its own set of [desired outcomes]().
+Each job has its own set of desired outcomes.
 Even the purchasing process is a Consumption Job involving research, evaluation, and transaction.

 Focusing on other consumption chain jobs can lead to better products and competitive advantages.
 For example, making it easier to configure, and optimize deployments or set up branch rules can set a product apart.

 >💡 Consumption Jobs are **not** mapped using a Job Map.
-Instead the are listed and do not have a specific order.
+Instead, they are listed and do not have a specific order.

-Consumption Jobs should be written in a similar [format]() to Main Jobs, using the [verb] + [object] + [(optional) clarifier] structure.
-However, _Consumption Jobs can be solution-specifc and reference technologies_.
+Consumption Jobs should be written in a similar format to Main Jobs, using the [verb] + [object] + [(optional) clarifier] structure.
+However, _Consumption Jobs can be solution-specific and reference technologies_.

 Some examples of Consumption Jobs Types: